Technology companies lead US stocks toward more records

 ADVERTISEMENT

+Intel traded lower after British technology site The Register said its processors have a security flaw and fixing the problem could slow down computers that use them.
+Intel did not immediately return a request for comment.
+Its stock lost $1.13, or 2.4 percent, to $45.72.
+Advanced Micro Devices, which was reportedly not affected by the problem, jumped 74 cents, or 6.8 percent, to $11.73.

-LOOK, MA, NO DEAL: Money transfer company MoneyGram International tumbled $1.18, or 8.8 percent, to $12.14 after U.S. regulators rejected the $1.2 billion sale of the company to Ant Financial Services Group.
-The deal was rejected by the Committee on Foreign Investment in the United States, which reviews proposed foreign acquisitions of U.S. companies on national security grounds.
-The reason for its decision was not immediately clear.
+LOOK, MA, NO DEAL: Money transfer company MoneyGram International plunged $1.21, or 9.1 percent, to $12.10 after U.S. regulators blocked the $1.2 billion sale of the company to Ant Financial Services Group.
+It's not clear why the deal was rejected by the Committee on Foreign Investment in the United States, which reviews proposed foreign acquisitions of U.S. companies on national security grounds.
 Ant Financial is linked to Alibaba and its chairman, Jack Ma.

+GET YOUR MOTOR RUNNING: Automakers are higher as they reported their December sales and final totals for 2017.
+General Motors climbed 85 cents, or 2 percent, to $42.65.
+Fiat Chrysler gained 27 cents, or 1.4 percent, to $18.70 and Ford inched up 8 cents to $12.74.
+Kelley Blue Book said overall sales for the year should finish at around 17.1 million.
+That's down 2 percent from 2016, but still one of the best years in history for the auto industry.

+TALK TO ME: Roku jumped after it said it plans to add a voice-controlled digital assistant to its streaming TV players in an attempt to catch up with Google, Apple and Amazon.
+Investors were encouraged, although Google's Assistant, Apple's Siri and Amazon's Alexa have a broader range of capabilities.
+Roku gained $5.03, or 9.7 percent, to $57.10.
+Roku's stock has quadrupled since its IPO in late September.

 ENERGY: Oil prices are at two-and-a-half-year highs and are still rising.
-Benchmark U.S. crude added 63 cents, or 1 percent, to $61 a barrel in New York.
-Brent crude, used to price international oils, picked up 58 cents to $67.15 a barrel in London.
+Benchmark U.S. crude added 97 cents, or 1.6 percent, to $61.34 a barrel in New York.
+Brent crude, used to price international oils, picked up 89 cents, or 1.3 percent, to $67.46 a barrel in London.

 BONDS: Bond prices rose after a sharp drop the day before.
 The yield on the 10-year Treasury note slipped to 2.45 percent from 2.46 percent.

-OVERSEAS: Germany's DAX added 0.9 percent and the French CAC 40 jumped 0.7 percent.
+OVERSEAS: Germany's DAX added 0.9 percent and so did the French CAC 40.
 In Britain the FTSE 100 added 0.3 percent.
 Hong Kong's Hang Seng index picked up 0.1 percent and South Korea's Kospi added 0.3 percent.
 Markets in Japan were closed for New Year holidays but reopen on Thursday.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jayt